 The development of the International North-South Transport Corridor is part of broader efforts to improve regional connectivity and economic integration in Eurasia.

 It holds the potential to reshape trade dynamics and contribute to the economic development of the participating countries while offering alternative trade routes for global commerce.

 However, its full realization depends on overcoming various logistical, political, and infrastructure challenges.

 India’s ‘extended neighborhood’ and INSTC

-- With the coming of the new millennium, we are seeing a protracted effort from the Central government to connect with our ‘extended neighbourhood’.
+With the coming of the new millennium, we are seeing a protracted effort from the Central government to connect with our ‘extended neighborhood’.

-- One of the significant corner in our extended neighbourhood is the Central Asia, with which we aim to re-connect, with our Connect Central Asia policy, pronounced in 2012.
+- One of the significant corners in our extended neighborhood is Central Asia, with which we aim to re-connect, with our Connect Central Asia policy, pronounced in 2012.

-- Central Asia as a podium has received renewed interests after the swearing-in of the new Government.
-India attaining full membership in the Shanghai Co-operation Organisation (SCO), PM Modi’s historic visit to the five Central Asian countries etc. stand testimony to this.
+- Central Asia as a podium has received renewed interest after the swearing-in of the new Government.
+India attaining full membership in the Shanghai Co-operation Organisation (SCO), PM Modi’s historic visit to the five Central Asian countries, etc. stand testimony to this.

 - INSTC, or International North-South Transport Corridor, receives special mention in India-Central Asia relations.